Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model

-\textbf{Comparison with DeepSeekMoE.} We also compare with DeepSeekMoE~\cite{dai2024deepseekmoe} in Tab.~\ref{tabds}, which divides \(K\) original experts into \(mK\) finer experts and activates \(mk\) finer experts.
-For activated \(mk\) finer experts, they are further divided as \(k_s\) shared experts to make shared learning and \(k_r\) routing experts to achieve specialized learning.
-The evaluation under three settings (\(1_{1.0} + 3_{1.0}\), \(1_{1.0} + 12_{0.25}\), \(1_{1.0} + 16_{0.25}\)) illustrates that DeepSeekMoE underperforms on vision-language benchmarks despite increased specialization, even regressing in some cases.
+\textbf{DeepSeekMoE.} We also compare with DeepSeekMoE~\cite{dai2024deepseekmoe} in Tab.~\ref{tab_deepseek}, which partitions \(K\) experts into \(mK\) experts and activates \(mk\) of them.
+Experts are subdivided as \(k_s\) share experts and \(k_r\) routing experts.
+Evaluations under \(1_{1.0} + 3_{1.0}\), \(1_{1.0} + 12_{0.25}\) and \(1_{1.0} + 16_{0.25}\) reveal that DeepSeekMoE under performs our method, despite its increase specialization.